UdmurTio/Notepad/README.md

 # Notepad
-This app based on UITableViewController.
+This app based on UITableView.